Back to California

 What This Bill Does

-• Removes the exemption that allows local public agencies to avoid following the rules set by the Information Practices Act.
+• Removes the exemption that allowed local public agencies to avoid following the Information Practices Act of 1977 starting January 1, 2028.

-• Prohibits using personal information for purposes other than those it was collected for, unless allowed by law.
+• Prohibits an agency from using personal information for purposes other than what was originally intended, unless allowed by state or local law.

 Who It Names or Affects